zuri-training/favicon-gen-team-66-image-converter-HTML/README.md

 #NOTES:
 This project converts images to a .ico format in different sizes, along with generating the corresponding HTML <link tag codes manifest for a website's head

+The output is a zip file with the converted images of various sizes + html

 This project supports the following file formats:
 {".jpg", ".jpeg", ".png", ".bmp", ".gif", ".tiff", ".webp"}